-First prize for each category: The winning pieces of poetry and prose shall be featured in the eighth issue of The Bangor Literary Journal, alongside a feature about the winning writers.
-The winners shall have the opportunity to read their winning pieces and be presented with their framed certificates and a piece of original artwork at The Bangor Literary Journal launch event at The Blackberry Path Studios; plus other reading opportunities in 2019.
+First prize for each category: The winning pieces of poetry and prose shall be featured in the The Bangor Literary Journal, alongside a feature about the winning writers.
+The winners shall have the opportunity to read their winning pieces at an upcoming festival of and be presented with their framed certificates and a piece of original artwork; plus other reading opportunities in 2020/21.

-Second prize for each category: Your piece will feature in the eighth issue of The Bangor Literary Journal, you will receive a certificate and you will be offered reading opportunities.
+Second prize for each category: Your piece will feature in The Bangor Literary Journal, you will receive a certificate and you will be offered reading opportunities.

 There will also be a commended and highly commended list for each category, with reading opportunities.

 It is £3.50 to enter a piece of poetry or prose or enter two pieces for £6, or four pieces for £10.
 This is a fundraising event to help us cover the costs of our website; our launch events and and if there’s anything left over, it will go straight into promoting the journal.